robvet/hack-integration/2-api/readme.md

 > * [Get User](https://serverlessohapi.azurewebsites.net/api/GetUser?userId=cc20a6fb-a91f-4192-874d-132493685376) (expects a `userId` query parameter)

 # Challenges

-1. Implement source control and a CI/CD solution.
-The solution should deploy the Program Feedback API when there is a change to the "main" branch and the build is successful.

-2. Create the Feedback API
+1. Create the Feedback API

     Create and deploy three new Functions in the Function App.